-Staphylococcus aureus refers to a bacterium that commonly grows on the skin.
-If this bacterium grows out of control, a person may develop a staph infection.
-Methicillin-resistant Staphylococcus aureus (MRSA) causes one type of staph infection that can be difficult to treat due to its antibiotic resistance.
+Staphylococcus aureus is a bacterium that commonly grows on the skin.
+If levels become too high, a staph infection may develop.
+Methicillin-resistant Staphylococcus aureus (MRSA) causes a type of staph infection that can be hard to treat due to antibiotic resistance.

 Both MRSA and non-MRSA staph infections share similar features, including appearance, symptoms, causes, and risk factors.
 The main difference is what antibiotics will work against MRSA versus other staph infections.